 A divine sign came to me in the words of Lindsey Graham in short order — he implored us young women (remember, “young adulthood” ends at 35 and I am 33½) to embrace our traditional religion/faith and family structure.
 He definitely meant worshipping the Goddess and following the traditional eldest daughter’s role of acting as Priestess under the proud, watchful eyes of her initiated Wiccan mother.
 I accepted his challenge. 🙃🙃🙃 The oracle at the beginning of the week told me to pay attention to verbal symbols and sayings because they could indicate the path to arete, after all. 🤣😇

-In Hellenism, there is less emphasis on the full moon because the dark moon (belonging to Hekate) and the first sliver of moon (belonging to the Gods of the Noumenia for the monthly celebration) are prioritized.
+In Hellenism and other religions like Hellenizing American polytheism, there is less emphasis on the full moon because the dark moon (belonging to Hekate) and the first sliver of moon (belonging to the Gods of the Noumenia for the monthly celebration) are prioritized.
 I did not remember how to do a Wiccan full moon ritual, so I Googled it.
 And then I Amazon searched it because their filters are quite robust.
 My mind wrote an entire research paper about how post-2008 Wicca more closely resembles the eclectic practices in the PGM (Greek Magical Papyri), and then I grew more and more annoyed that all of the lunar rituals were about manifesting abundance.
 It’s very Prosperity Gospel, except Wiccan, and what the PGM, curse tablet practices, and Wicca share is that this literature has exploded in times when ordinary people have been suffering a lot from inequality and badly-managed governments that are harming citizens.
 What bothered me more is that this was all there was, and I have zero interest in magical Workings; devotional rituals for the moon seemed impossible to find.

 One silver lining is that I found Payam Nabarz’ Stellar Magic: A Practical Guide to the Rites of the Moon, Planets, Stars, and Constellations, which is an eclectic wonder of synthesized sources ranging from the PGM to the Chaldean Oracles and beyond, so I decided to consult it.
 The book gave me major Timaeus commentary feels given what Proclus says while discussing the stars’ divinity, and it presented a ritual that did not seem focused on any of the things in the other books that made me bristle.
 I plan to peruse Nabarz’ book in greater detail later; while I saw some methodological things that I disagree with, there may be some interesting takeaways that will be useful for the thought problems I’m intermittently thinking through concerning how to reconcile the divinity of the stars against modern physical cosmology and the implications that has for understanding the material stars, what should receive worship, and how.